Archetypes

 - CS: Cyber Sleuth (GYK)

 The Galaxy toolbox for a new age, featuring the partner lines of protagonist Ami Aiba in addition to a bunch of miscellaneous lines from Domination Battle teams.
 The buildup focuses hard on memory efficiency, enabling a ridiculously fast climb into a variety of unsuspending level 6 bosses, using the supplemental Tamers to provide recursion and protection.
+In addition, a 2-cost option card allows it to perform Galaxy-style regressions to make its stack progressively bulkier.

 - Omegamon (EN: "Omnimon") (RB)